 Avoid Damage Charges

 The following items will likely leave some kind of damage.
-Please do not use:
+Do not use:

 - Foam tape, scotch tape, electrical tape or duct tape